 In some cases, you may be given medications to help lower your blood pressure.

-If the preeclampsia is severe enough to endanger the health of you or the fetus, delivery might be the only safe option—even if your baby will be delivered prematurely.
-Signs of severe preeclampsia include fetal distress, abdominal pain, seizures, impaired kidney function, and fluid in the mother’s lungs.
+Delivery might be the only safe option if the preeclampsia is severe enough to endanger the health of you or the fetus.
+This can be the case even if your baby will be delivered prematurely.
+The signs of severe preeclampsia include:

-If you notice any abnormal signs or symptoms during your pregnancy, you should call your doctor.
-Your main concern should be your health and that of your baby.
+You should see your doctor if you notice any abnormal signs or symptoms during your pregnancy.
+Your main concern should be your health and the health of your baby.

-Talk with your doctor about things you can do to reduce your risk and about the warning signs.
-If necessary, he or she may refer you to a maternal-fetal medicine specialist to provide additional care.
+Talk with your doctor about things you can do to reduce your risk of preeclampsia and about the warning signs.
+If necessary, they may refer you to a maternal-fetal medicine specialist for additional care.